641i130/aspx-python-scraper/README.md

 # aspx-python-scraper
-### A Python web scraper made for aspx websites and designed to be used for getting hundreds of files in a small amount of time.
+### A Python web scraper made for aspx websites and designed to be used for getting hundreds of similar files in a small amount of time.